 More information on the GRC can be found on their website, including a Custodian’s Handbook, model OPRA Request form, and other helpful templates.

 Scope of Government Record Under OPRA Widens

 Background on the New Jersey Supreme Court’s decision of John Paff v.
 Galloway Township., and Thalia C. Kay.
 The decision addresses the scope of a municipality’s obligation to disclose electronically stored information in accordance with the New Jersey Open Public Records Act (OPRA).

-An analysis is posted on New Jersey State League of Municipalities blog, The Town Crier.
+An analysis is posted on the New Jersey State League of Municipalities' Town Crier blog.

 New Jersey Supreme Court Narrows Scope of OPRA Exemption